nvassilyev/arxivchat-metaphor/README.md

 ### Why I'm interested in Metaphor 😁

-I think Metaphor has a really good chance at becoming the primary tool used in LLM applications or in retrieval-augmented generation.
+I think Metaphor can become the primary tool used in LLM applications or in retrieval-augmented generation.
 LLMs suffer from hallucinations and outdated training data, and so having an internet-connected search tool optimized for these models can significantly mitigate these challenges.
-I would love to part of the team and contribute towards this goal!
+I would love to be part of the team and contribute towards this goal!